coltonbooth/CoreChainDB/docs/root/source/installation/network-setup/k8s-deployment-template/workflow.rst

 ---------------------------------

 1. Make up an `FQDN <https://en.wikipedia.org/wiki/Fully_qualified_domain_name>`_
-for your BigchainDB node (e.g. ``mynode.mycorp.com``).
+for your corechaindb node (e.g. ``mynode.mycorp.com``).
-This is where external users will access the BigchainDB HTTP API, for example.
+This is where external users will access the corechaindb HTTP API, for example.
 Make sure you've registered the associated domain name (e.g. ``mycorp.com``).

-Get an SSL certificate for your BigchainDB node's FQDN.
+Get an SSL certificate for your corechaindb node's FQDN.
 Also get the root CA certificate and all intermediate certificates.
 They should all be provided by your SSL certificate provider.
 Put all those certificates together in one certificate chain file in the following order: